Polish Home Cooking$nadodrzeMon-Fri 10:00-18:00, Sat 12:00-16:00

 Tip: Ask for the szaszłyk skewers; they're cheaper than the platter and the kitchen treats them with the same care.

 Konspira on Wrocław's Plac Solny dresses a solid Polish bistro in 1980s Solidarity-era staging.
-Pierogi, żurek, schabowy and big plates priced for locals, not the tourist room next door.
+Pierogi, żurek, schabowy and big plates priced for locals.

 Signature: Pierogi, Żurek, Schabowy